18x18az/suez/README.md

 ## Building the project
 ### Prerequisites
 - node, npm
-- `suez-server` set-up and running somewhere
+- `bifrost` set-up and running somewhere
 ```bash
 # clone the repository
 $